UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

  * **USB-C Port**: This is the interface for power input and data communication.
 When connected to a computer or power source, it facilitates charging the battery and accessing the data storage.
  * **Power In LED**: This LED light indicates when power is being supplied to the module through the USB-C port.
  * **Charging LED**: This LED lights when battery charging is active.
  * **Battery Level Indicators**: A series of LED lights display the current battery charge level.
-When the 'Power' button is pressed, these lights will illuminate to show how much charge in the accumulator remains, ranging from empty (0%) to full (100%).
+When the 'Power' button is pressed, these lights will illuminate to show how much charge remains in the accumulator, ranging from empty (0%) to full (100%).
  * **Power Button**: Pressing this button will power the module on, and when held, it will display the current battery level using the battery level indicators.
 Holding this button for more than 10 seconds causes a restart of the device.
  * **Data Transmission LEDs (RX/TX)**: These LEDs indicate active data transmission when the module is connected to a raw data interface, such as a computer.
 This is not applicable in mass-storage access mode
  * **LED Indicators (LED1, LED2, LED3)**: This set of LEDs indicates the status of the microcontroller unit (MCU), which is the central processor of the module, running the firmware and controlling the device's operations.
 These LEDs can be used to indicate specific statuses or alerts as defined by the device's firmware.